lina-l-hu/Fulhaus_FE_Assessment/README.md

 # Fulhaus_FE_Assessment

 Shop page with sliding drawer cart.
 Responsive with 3 breakpoints for mobile, tablet, desktop.
+Product cards are kept the same size for all screens to promote shopability.

 ## Available Scripts